/

 Photography via Niminimi Scarves

 Niminimi operates on a philosophy she calls gilt vs. guilt.
 The $300 silk scarves are undeniably a luxury product, with hems hand rolled in Italy and luxurious 14 momi silk, and a frivolous one at that.
 But the label combats any guilt one might feel by making such an extravagant purchasing with the act of donating 30% of profits to a charity of your choice.
 That’s $100 per scarf.
-“Anybody can go on my website and say ‘I like this scarf,’ and give [to charity.]
-Anything that has a charitable number in Canada, I will send money to,” she says.
+“Anybody can go on my website and say ‘I like this scarf,’ and give [to] Anything that has a charitable number in Canada, I will send money to,” she says.

 At age 61, Nanji-Simard wasn’t always a glam-yet-altruistic scarf designer.
 She first came to Canada in 1972 as a political refugee after being expelled from her birth country of Uganda under the dictatorship of Idi Amin.
 After spending five years in Kenya with her husband, a highfalutin’ manager with the Fairmont hotels, the couple moved back to Montreal in 2013 so her husband could seek treatment for cancer.